With a surge in cases of COVID-19 and more than 41,000 deaths worldwide, questions arise about the risks posed to those within our communities.

 People come into contact with the particles when a person sneezes or they come into contact with the environment where that person has been.

-It’s usually relatively close personal contact that results in transmission of the virus.
+It’s usually relatively close personal contact of 10 minutes or more that results in transmission of the virus.

 Q: What do we know about COVID-19?